All you need to know about the Peace, Trade & Development Program

 The program is largely-based on coursework presented through the Graduate School of International Policy and Management (GSIPM), more specifically from the trade policy curriculum.
 Overall, it serves as an introductory course for undergraduate or prospective graduate students.

-The program is not geared towards Monterey Institute students studying trade policy, but rather it may be of interest to MBA candidates or BA and MA students specializing in development, conflict resolution and human rights.
+The program is not geared towards Institute students studying trade policy, but rather it may be of interest to MBA candidates or BA and MA students specializing in development, conflict resolution and human rights.

 Is housing available?